phcode-dev/extension-node-template/README.md

 # Detailed Documentation

-Please go to [https://docs.phcode.dev/api/writing-ext-themes](https://docs.phcode.dev/api/writing-ext-themes) for more documentation/community support links.
+Please go to [https://docs.phcode.dev/api/creating-extensions](https://docs.phcode.dev/api/creating-extensionss) for more documentation/community support links.

 # Publishing your extension to the repository

 Once you have built your extension/theme, you can publish the extension to phcode.dev extension repository in a single step directly from this repo.
-Please see publish section in this link for more details: [Writing extension and themes](https://docs.phcode.dev/api/writing-ext-themes)
+Please see publish section in this link for more details: [Publishing extension and themes](https://docs.phcode.dev/api/publishing-extensions)